 Mountain View Hospital’s expansive budget spreadsheet had grown to over 40 tabs.
 Performing meaningful what-if scenarios and slicing and dicing the data was just not possible.
 If they continued using Excel for their budgeting and forecasting process and continued to grow as expected, Taylor reflects he would likely have needed additional staff.

 Mountain View began evaluating several budgeting and forecasting solutions.
-Its parent, Surgery Partners, was initially attracted to an industry-specific option, but quickly abandoned interest after a view of Centage’s Budget Maestro’s unmatched capabilities.
+Its parent, Surgery Partners, was initially attracted to an industry-specific option, but quickly abandoned interest after seeing what Centage had to offer.

-Budget Maestro’s clean, user-friendly interface and comprehensive what-if scenario planning would enable Taylor to uncover options and considerations that likely would have gone unnoticed before.
-In addition, Budget Maestro’s robust analytics tool, Analytics Maestro, would give Taylor both the metrics he needed and the ability to mold the report presentations to the format that his management team was accustomed to, easing the adoption process.
+The solution’s clean, user-friendly interface and comprehensive what-if scenario planning would enable Taylor to uncover options and considerations that likely would have gone unnoticed before.
+In addition, Centage’s robust analytics capabilities would give Taylor both the metrics he needed and the ability to mold the report presentations to the format that his management team was accustomed to, easing the adoption process.

-In addition, with the Centage solution at a significantly lower price point than its competitors, Taylor was able to persuade Mountain View’s parent company that Budget Maestro was the perfect fit and exactly what Taylor had envisioned.
+With the Centage solution at a significantly lower price point than its competitors, Taylor was able to persuade Mountain View’s parent company that it was the perfect fit and exactly what Taylor had envisioned.

-Cost center managers were also trained to understand how drivers, sales volume and the data all interplay with one another to create more accurate budget and forecast reports–so they could recognize how a seemingly independent cost item would actually vary with a known metric.
+Cost center managers were also trained to understand how drivers, sales volume and the data all interact to create more accurate budget and forecast reports–so they could recognize how a seemingly independent cost item would actually vary with a known metric.
 Taylor recounts that the first year required some hand-holding, but the computer-savvy managers were fine going forward.
 The two- to three-day data entry process is now completely eliminated.

-Taylor said that in the first year he used Budget Maestro, he realized the immediate value it had on the decision making process.
-Modeling and comparing different scenarios was now easy, and Mountain View has saved significant time each budgeting season by using the report templates and drivers that were created their first year with Budget Maestro.
+Taylor said that in the first year he realized the immediate value the solution had on the decision-making process.
+Modeling and comparing different scenarios was now easy, and Mountain View has saved significant time each budgeting season by using the report templates and drivers.

 Today, Mountain View Hospital’s budgeting process is far less complicated and they see a time savings each month, especially when scenario planning or modifications are needed.
-After month-end, the general ledger trial balance is imported into Budget Maestro.
-The data is validated by Taylor’s team and the reporting cube is downloaded.
+After month-end, the general ledger trial balance is imported, the data is validated by Taylor’s team and the reporting cube is downloaded.
 A data refresh is done, and the package of monthly reports is kicked out and ready for analysis.
-Each month, this step alone saves a complete day’s work and is performed in just half an hour with the Budget Maestro solution.
+Each month, this step alone saves a complete day’s work and is performed in just half an hour.